Gluten-Free, Dairy-Free Basic Popovers

 This gluten free popover recipe makes the perfect alternative to a classic dinner roll.

-Popovers may not come to mind when thinking of bread, but they are much like a dinner roll.
-They can be filled to make a sandwich, and they satisfy a craving for something crispy.
+Popovers may not come to mind when thinking of gluten-free bread, but they are much like a dinner roll.
+They can be filled to make a gluten-free sandwich, and they satisfy a craving for something crispy.
 You can purchase popover pans in kitchen stores and discount stores for around $20.
 Muffin pans or custard cups are also an option, but their wide shape and short height won’t allow the popovers to rise as high.
 To guarantee success, keep all your ingredients at room temperature and heat the popover pan before filling it with batter.

 3 large eggs, at room temperature